Korean Spicy Pork Belly Bulgogi (Easy BBQ recipe)

 Ingredients:

-- Pork Belly.
+• Pork Belly.
 Pork belly is uncured bacon.
 You can find fresh pork belly strips in most Asian grocery stores.
-Make sure to buy pork belly with lots of meat vs fat, like the pork belly pictured below.
-Also, pork belly without skin will taste best in this recipe, as the skin will be too chewy and rubbery for this particular cooking method.
-Read the packaging carefully — it should be clearly labeled “no skin.”
+Look for well-marbled pork belly with lots of meat, like the pork belly pictured below.
+Also, choose skinless pork belly, as the skin will be too chewy and rubbery for this cooking method.
+Read the packaging carefully — it should be labelled “no skin.”

-- Gochujang.
+• Gochujang.
 Gochujang is Korean fermented chili paste.
 Order Gochujang on Amazon or find it in the Asian food aisle of most standard grocery stores.
-If not, a trip to the Asian grocery store should do the trick.
+If not, a trip to the Asian grocery market should do the trick.
 Gochujang keeps forever in the fridge, like ketchup or sriracha.
-Just make sure to keep it’s well covered.
+Just make sure to keep it well-covered.

-- Sugar.
+• Sugar.
 To balance all the spicy heat!
+Can be subbed with brown sugar for deeper flavor.

-1. Grate onion and Asian pear with a box grater and mince ginger and garlic.
+1. Grate.
+Using a box grater, grate onion and Asian pear.
+Mince ginger and garlic.
 Or, whizz onion, Asian pear, garlic, and ginger in a food processor until pureed.

-2. Add grated onion and Asian pear to a bowl with the rest of the marinade ingredients.
-Mix well with spoon.
+2. Make marinade.
+In a medium bowl, combine the grated onion and Asian pear.
+Add the rest of the marinade ingredients.
+Mix well with a spoon.

-3. Add long strips of pork belly and mix well.
+3. Marinate pork belly strips.
+Add long strips of pork belly and mix well.
 Set aside at room temperature for 30 minutes or refrigerate overnight.

-4. Preheat the broiler for 10 minutes and reposition top rack so that it’s 3-4 inches from the heating element.
+4. Prep oven and sheet pan.
+Preheat the broiler for 10 minutes and reposition the top rack so that it’s 3-4 inches from the heating element.
 Lay pork belly on a foil-lined baking sheet, making sure there’s a little bit of breathing room between each.

-5. Broil for 5-8 minutes on each side until meat is cooked through and crispy on the edges with charred bits.
-You’ll have to watch the pork carefully so that it doesn’t burn too much.
-Also, rotate the pieces with tongs so they receive equal heat from the broiler.
+5. Broil.
+Broil on one side for 5-8 minutes on each side until meat is cooked through and crispy on the edges with charred bits.
+Watch carefully so it doesn’t burn.
+Also, rotate the sheet pan so all the pieces receive equal heat from the broiler.

-6. Cut into bite-sized pieces and transfer to a serving platter.
-Serve immediately with rice, lettuce wraps, and Ssamjang or Gochujang Sauce.
+6. Serve.
+Cut into bite-sized pieces and transfer to a serving platter.
+Garnish with chopped green onions and sesame seeds.
+Serve immediately with rice, vegetable wraps, and Ssamjang or Gochujang Sauce.
 Enjoy!

 PRO Tips:

-- Marinate overnight for best flavor.
-Marinating overnight is ideal, if possible.
+• Marinate overnight for best flavor.
+Marinating overnight is ideal.
 However, even a 30-minute marinating time works well.

 How to serve: